Custom Domain for Jekyll

 - Make sure the DNS Record type is set to

-should be copied from GitHub’s instructions, don’t forget to prefix with your domain name (e.g.,synvan.com
+Nameshould be copied from GitHub’s instructions, don’t forget to prefix with your domain name (e.g.,synvan.com). - Record’s

 Once domain verification is complete it should look like this: